nacis/atlasofdesign.org/order/index.md

 <br><br>
 ## Discount for NACIS Members

-*All NACIS members receive a 25% discount on their orders.
+*All NACIS members receive a 25% discount on their orders of Volume 4.
 Sign in at <a href="http://nacis.org/atlas-of-design-discount-code" target="_blank"> nacis.org/atlas-of-design-discount-code</a>*